j-a-h-i-r/price-tracker/readme.md

-A small utility Backend and API to check GPU prices and view price/availability trends.
+A small utility to compare prices across multiple websites, check price trends and track product for desired price tragets.

-> Right now, this project is hyper-local and only really useful for getting GPU prices in Bangladesh.
+> Right now, this project is hyper-local and only really useful for getting prices in Bangladesh.

-#### Why?

-I got tired of manually refreshing GPU listings to see if there's any updates

 ### Features

 Currently, following features are implemented,
 - Scraping price and availability information on regular intervals
-- API to get historical GPU price/availability data
+- API to get historical product price/availability data
-- Get email alerts when GPU price/availability changes
+- Get email alerts when price changes
-- Compare the price/availability of multiple GPUs under same model number
+- Compare the price/availability of multiple products across multiple websites

-A frontend client for easy viewing is in progress...
+## Development Notes

 ### Setting up open telemetry in server